gadelhati/weather-front/README.md

 <!-- |`python`           |python-3.10.6-amd64        |https://www.python.org/ftp/python/3.10.6/python-3.10.6-amd64.exe -->

 # Description
-It is called shoppingal information, also known as shoppingal labeling, the table of information regarding the amounts of vitamins, mineral salts, fats, proteins, fibers, among others, per portion, contained in most product packaging.
+It is called weatheral information, also known as weatheral labeling, the table of information regarding the amounts of vitamins, mineral salts, fats, proteins, fibers, among others, per portion, contained in most product packaging.

 ## Roadmap
 ### in development